W-A-I-L-A-W-8/redesign/_projects/2020-09-06-designing-a-better-developer-experience.md

 Storybook js is one of the most recognised.
 It is an open source tool for developing UI components in isolation for React, Vue, Angular, and more.
 It helps to build UIs in an organised and efficient fashion.
 I knew it was important to consider the developer experience too so being able to design and develop UI components in isolation was a big plus.
 Similarly for designers, it is also a fantastic experience.
 It provided the long awaited framework and guidelines the product team needed to work with and could be kept updated and therefore current.

 #### Atomic Design
-Before developers could start delving into code, as a design practice we needed to develop the digital style guidelines and UI toolkit.
+Before developers could dive into code, as a design practice we needed to develop the digital style guidelines and UI toolkit.

 When it comes to design, I have always instinctively taken a modular approach to designing, delibrately creating components that are reusable across a suite of products.
 A few years ago I stumbled across Brad Frost's Atomic design methodology.
 As it turns out, it is rather similar to what I had already been practicing.
 So it made perfect sense to continue in the same vein.